UI and UX are not the same thing

-If you are having your website or software developed, you have to be aware of the fact that the term designer is no longer enough.
-Technology has been evolving and this very fact forces us to broaden our imagination and adapt to constantly growing expectations.
+If you are having your website or software developed, the term ‘design’ no longer provides a sufficient explanation.
+Technology has been evolving and this forces us to adapt to constantly growing expectations.
 That is why we increasingly hear of mysterious acronyms like UI and UX.
-What do they mean?
-Do not wonder any longer.
+But what do they mean?

-The most common mistake while looking for a job, or having a conversation with someone outside our environment, is combining those two terms into one thing.
-Although User Interface and User Experience (as that is what UI and UX stand for) have many similarities, one of them being working on improving customer satisfaction, they should be seen separately.
-Why?
-Let us provide the answer.
+The most common mistake while looking for a job, or having a conversation with someone outside of the software environment, is combining those two terms into one.
+Although User Interface (UI) and User Experience (UX) have many similarities, a key one being working on improving customer satisfaction, they should be seen separately.

-The simplest way to describe the role of a User Experience Designer is to say that he or she is concerned with how the product works.
-Encompassing all interactions between a potential customer and a company, the UX designer is responsible for improving the usability, and ease of use.
-Before providing the product, UX designers are expected to test and develop its quality, creating the best user experience.
-In order to do so, they can build potential users’ personas and conduct in-person user tests so they can observe and understand the way both a user and their product behave and react.
+In the simplest form a User Experience Designer is concerned with how the product works.
+Encompassing all interactions between a potential customer and a company, the UX designer is responsible for improving the usability of a product.
+UX designers are expected to test and develop the products’ quality, creating the best user experience.
+They can build potential users’ personas and conduct in-person user tests so they can observe and understand the way both a user and their product behave and react.

-On the other hand, there is the User Interface Designer who is particular about how the product looks.
-Designing each and every single page or screen, the UI designer is responsible for creating what a potential user interacts with.
-The way a website or a software looks like must correspond to what the UX designer has created, being a visual response to the ease of use we mentioned above.
+On the other hand, a User Interface Designer should be particular about how the product looks.
+Designing each and every single page or screen, the UI designer is responsible for creating the touch points a potential user interacts with.
+The appearance of a website or software must correspond to the UX designer’s work, providing a visual response to the ease of use mentioned above.

 If you are still having trouble understanding the difference between UX and UI clearly, let us provide some of the best explanations we have heard throughout the years.
-One of them is to see UX and UI as a restaurant.
+One of them is to picture UX and UI as a restaurant.
 The décor, the table setting, things that surround you are User Interface, the way the product looks.
-The food and the service, the atmosphere being created is User Experience, the way product works.
-As you can see, UI being what the product looks like may encourage us to visit the restaurant, but it is UX being the quality of the food that will have us return.
+The food and the service, the atmosphere being created is User Experience, the way a product works.
+UI may encourage us to visit the restaurant, but it is UX, or the quality of the food, that will have us return.

-When you ask a UX or UI designer about what they do for a living, you may hear that they are web designers.
+When you ask a UX or UI designer about what they do for a living, you may hear them say that they are web designers.
 This popular title is definitely easier to understand for most people however, you should not associate those terms with each other.
-We may call a web designer an artist who creates everything you can see, everything on the surface of a website, while UX and UI designers are responsible for much more, running tests, examining the psychological side of the product, creating devices.
+A web designer is someone who creates everything on the surface of a website, while UX and UI designers are responsible for much more, running tests, examining the psychological side of the product, creating devices.

-What we find confusing is that more and more employers are looking for hiring UI/UX designers.
-We all want to save money, but hiring one person to do two jobs is not necessarily cost efficient.
-No matter how hard this person tries, they will end up doing a little bit of everything.
+An increasing number of employers are looking to hire UI/UX designers.
+We all want to save money, but hiring one person to do two jobs is not necessarily cost-efficient.
+This person will generally end up generalising, only doing a little bit of everything.
 If you are still considering this, you should ask yourself a question: is a little bit enough for us?